m0neZ/desAInz/docs/backup.md

 Helm chart.
 The job executes `scripts/backup.py` inside a small container with `pg_dump` and the AWS CLI installed.

-The script performs two tasks:

-1. Dumps the PostgreSQL database to a temporary file and uploads it to the S3 bucket specified by `BACKUP_BUCKET`.
+The script dumps the PostgreSQL database to a temporary file and uploads it to the S3 bucket specified by `BACKUP_BUCKET`.
-2. Synchronizes the MinIO data directory to the same bucket using `aws s3 sync`.

 ## Restoring from Backup